 <div>{{ archive.Content|safe }}</div>

-ExceptdumpandsafeFilter, some practical tips can make your debugging process more efficient:
+exceptdumpandsafeFilter, along with some practical tips to make your debugging process more efficient:

-• Isolation and Focus: Using{% set %}or{% with %}When you need to debug a deeply nested or computationally generated variable, you can use{% set %}or{% with %}Extract the tag into a temporary variable for easier checking.
+• Isolation and focus: use{% set %}or{% with %}When you need to debug a deeply nested or computationally generated variable, you can use{% set %}or{% with %}Label it to extract it into a temporary variable for easier checking.

 {% set myArticle = archives|first %} {# 获取列表的第一个元素并赋值给 myArticle #}